40 Conversation Starters That Make You Instantly Interesting

 “Helping questions are great conversation starters because when a person helps you it forms natural bonds.
 When you help another person to figure what an item is on the buffet or locate the restroom, it lowers your defenses.
 For example, if you’re at the grocery store, ask ‘Do you know how to tell if this fruit is ripe?’
 It makes you look open to learning more and will help the conversation flow naturally.” —Dawn Maslar, MS, author of Men Chase, Women Choose: The Neuroscience of Meeting, Dating, Losing Your Mind, and Finding True Love.
 These magic phrases can save any awkward conversation.

-Conversation Topic: Compliment something other than someone’s looks
+Conversation starter: Compliment something other than someone’s looks

 “Instead of complimenting something generic like their eyes, highlight something that shows their personality, like their purse or a book.
 This is simple, elegant, and great if you are interested in someone or anytime you want to boost their likability toward you for business or social reasons.” —Paul DePompo, PsyD, ABPP, psychologist.
 Check out these tips for giving sincere compliments.

-“Many people think they have nothing in common with a stranger but if someone is at a grocery store, restaurant or bar they are there for a reason—one which is likely similar to yours.
+“Many people think they have nothing in common with a stranger but if someone is at a grocery store, restaurant, or bar they are there for a reason—one which is likely similar to yours.
 You’re both there so you both share a common interest.
 Ask questions to find out what that interest is.
-For instance, ask about what their experience at that venue has been like or why they chose it.” —Shannon Battle, licensed professional counselor
+For instance, ask about what their experience at that venue has been like or why they chose it.” —Shannon Battle, licensed professional counselor.
+Watch out for these rude conversation habits to stop ASAP.

 “Asking ‘I’ve been really thinking deeply about something and wondering if I can share it, and get your feedback?’ shows your interest in the other person and solicits new and interesting information that is fun to discuss.
 Pretty much anyone will want to share their opinions with an interested party and they will think you are nice and fun to be with, as well.” —Melissa Orlov, therapist and author of The Couple’s Guide to Thriving With ADHD.
 Here’s what expert minglers do naturally to make small talk.

 “Jokes work well because they are disarming and work on a biological level.
 If a woman laughs at a man’s joke, he feels assured that she has a level of comfort with him.
 For her, laughing releases oxytocin, the ‘bonding hormone.’
-These two things together create an opening for more conversation.” —Dawn Maslar
+These two things together create an opening for more conversation.” —Dawn Maslar.
+Here are 30 pick-up lines for guys that are sure to make him laugh.

 “I always tell my clients to try out a compliment.
 It breaks the ice and these days it’s completely unexpected!
 You can test out doing this by just giving people walking down the street a compliment and see their reaction, most times people will give you a smile and possibly engage in more conversation.
 After all, who doesn’t like to be complimented?” —Stef Safran, a matchmaking and dating expert in Chicago and owner of Stef and the City.
-Need to know how to be more articulate?
-Try these 8 must-follow tricks.
+Give these funny, punny compliments a try.

 “Make a comment or joke about something big in pop culture that most people would be familiar with—something light, NOT political.
 If you need ideas look at what’s trending or are hot topics on Twitter or Facebook.” —Stef Safran.
 This sounds like the perfect idea for finding conversation starters at a party—here are some more tips for joining the conversation without being awkward.

 “People love to help so asking for a small favor is a great conversation starter.
 If you don’t have a favor to ask for, just make one up.
 Ask the person you find attractive to help you reach something on a high shelf or hold something while you look through your wallet.
-At the very least you’ll end up with a fun story to tell your friends.” —Suzanne Casamento
+At the very least you’ll end up with a fun story to tell your friends.” —Suzanne Casamento.
+Need to know how to be more articulate?
+Try these 8 must-follow tricks.

 “This can be as simple as waiting in line at the post office and saying something like, ‘You ready to go rogue?
-Let’s start another line so we can get this thing going.'” —Shawn Schweier, relationship coach and founder of Alter Shift
+Let’s start another line so we can get this thing going.'” —Shawn Schweier, relationship coach and founder of Alter Shift.
+Here are 6 polite ways to end a conversation.

 “Asking a question with a little humor is a great move.
 Say you’re in a grocery store, ask, ‘This is very important: What is the best apple ever?
 Granny Smith or Red Delicious?'” —Suzanne Casamento.
 This is why it’s good news if you and your partner laugh at the same jokes.

-Conversation Topic: Invoke Ikea or the Queen of England
+Conversation starter: Invoke Ikea or the Queen of England

 “My favorite conversation topics are something relevant yet funny.
 My favorite at an event is ‘I just came here for the free Swedish meatballs, why are you here?’
 If I’m meeting someone new, I like ‘You look really familiar.
 Did you and I attend the same private dinner at the White House with the Queen of England?'” —Nicole DiCristofaro, dating and relationship coach at InvitingRight.com.
 Here are some tips to try for meeting new people.